thisismypassport/shrinko8/README.md

 You can specify what the minification should focus on reducing via additional command-line options:

+* `--focus-tokens` : Focus on reducing the amount of tokens, even if the compressed size or amount of characters grow.
+Can be combined with the below.
-* `--focus-chars` : Focus on reducing the amount of uncompressed characters, even if the compressed size grows
+* `--focus-chars` : Focus on reducing the amount of uncompressed characters, even if the compressed size grows.
-* `--focus-compressed` : Focus on reducing the compressed size of the code, even if the amount of characters grows
+* `--focus-compressed` : Focus on reducing the compressed size of the code, even if the amount of characters grows.
 * By default, the minification is balanced for both metrics.

 You can disable parts of the minification process via additional command-line options: